Ed Blizzard

-Edward F. Blizzard (born January 14, 1954 in Chester, Pennsylvania) is a pharmaceutical injury attorney and a founding partner of Blizzard, McCarthy & Nabers, LLC based in Houston, Texas.
+Edward F. Blizzard (born January 14, 1954, in Chester, Pennsylvania) is a pharmaceutical injury attorney and a founding partner of Blizzard Greenberg, PLLC based in Houston, Texas.

 Education

 Blizzard attended the University of Texas at Austin and graduated with honors in 1975.
 He earned his law degree from Baylor University School of Law in 1978, where he graduated cum laude and earned induction into the Order of the Barristers.

 Legal career

 Blizzard began his career with Fulbright & Jaworski, a national litigation firm.
 In 1981, he founded the firm now named Blizzard, McCarthy & Nabers, a Houston-based firm specializing in pharmaceutical and medical litigation.

 One of Blizzard's first high-profile victories for victims came in 1989 when he represented Lisa (Neat) Kilgore, a victim of the Austin Choker Rapist, in her landmark case against the Board of Pardons and Paroles.
 The state of Texas had negligently paroled serial rapist Thomas Earl Grettenberg prior to his attack on Kilgore.
 It was the first and only time the state admitted to error and agreed to pay compensation to a crime victim for negligent parole of a criminal.
 The case was featured on 60 Minutes and A Current Affair with Maury Povich.

 Blizzard has been at the center of some of the largest pharmaceutical injury verdicts and settlements in the country by taking on some of the world's largest corporations, including Bristol-Myers, Merck, Pfizer and Dow Chemical.
-He has obtained over nine billion dollars in settlements and verdicts and is widely known as an industry expert in mass tort litigation.

 In the mid-1990s, as counsel to the Tort Claimant’s Committee, Blizzard represented nearly 200,000 women worldwide who were injured or made ill by the silicone breast implants made by Dow Corning.
-As a chief negotiator in the landmark settlement, Blizzard won a $3.2 billion settlement for women exposed to Dow Corning silicone, establishing himself as a leader in mass tort litigation.
+As a chief negotiator in the landmark settlement, Blizzard won a $3.2 billion settlement for women exposed to Dow Corning silicone.

 Blizzard also negotiated major settlements over diet drugs and Ephedra supplements including products Fen-Phen and Metabolife.
 In 2007, as part of a six-member committee, he helped to negotiate a $4.85 billion settlement between Merck and nearly 27,000 patients who suffered medical problems while taking Vioxx.